 of one Francisco Castillo, better known as Frank.
 It starts off with Frank joining the Orbital Drop Shock Troopers and making it through boot camp

 .
 After he's done with he is deployed to fight the Covenant.
 His first mission ends up going not so well with Frank and his team having to make an emergency orbital jump to leave their crashing ship.
 Frank is the only survivor of his squad.

 Soon after Frank meets Pavel Klaus

 , whom he becomes fast friends with.
 From that point on the duo starts earning their paycheck and kicking alien ass.
 The story is, paraphrasing the author, what you would get if you grabbed an extra from the Halo series and gave him the spotlight in a television series as opposed to a film.
-It has dealt with over nine years worth of war in more than 210 chapters.
+It covers over nineteen years' worth of war in nearly 230 chapters.
 It's a pretty humorous fan fiction (albeit one that has gotten darker with every passing chapter) with well-done action sequences that don't usually go over the top.
 Written fairly realistically (as realistically as you can get with ScienceFiction

 ) it gives a different perspective on the Halo Universe.

 Provides Examples Of:

 - A Day in the Limelight: So far there have been a few full chapters from different point of views.
 The first one was appropriately titled A Day In The Limelight and featured Pavel as the narrator.
 The second chapter featured UNSC Army Ranger Yevgeny Nezarian, narrating events happening in parallel to a previous chapter.

 - Alien Invasion: What'd you expect?

 - Arson, Murder, and Jaywalking: Frank wakes up after being made into a prototype S-IV and notes that every bone in his body feels like it has been broken repeatedly and that his entire skin gives off the impression of being raw and dipped in lemon juice as well as several other painful analogies.
 Oh, and his head hurts too.